 The outcome is a shared and agreed evidence base for housing need and demand across both the City Region and West Dunbartonshire.
-It provides the basis for the Housing Supply Targets for both the Local Housing Strategy and the Local Development Plan.
+In doing so it provides the basis for the Housing Supply Targets for both the Local Housing Strategy and the Local Development Plan.

-Clydebank falls within the Greater Glasgow North and West housing sub-market area, and private housing supply and demand are considered within this wider area, whereas Dumbarton and the Vale of Leven is considered to be a discrete housing market area.
+Clydebank falls within the Greater Glasgow North and West sub-market area, and supply and demand are considered within this wider area, whereas Dumbarton and the Vale of Leven are considered to be a discreet housing market area.